MarcGumowski/psoViz/README.md

 psoViz **(WORK IN PROGRESS)**
 ============

-**psoViz** implements a Visualization of particles' behavior in a simple particle swarm optimisation algorithm (pso) using D3.js.
+**psoViz** implements a visualization of particles' behavior in a simple particle swarm optimisation algorithm (pso) using D3.js.

 In order to start playing with data charts: